Ruler (gamer): Early career (2016)

-Samsung Galaxy
+Samsung Galaxy (2016–2017)

 Ruler was signed by Samsung Galaxy (SSG) for the 2016 LCK Summer Split.
 SSG finished the split in fourth place in the standings.
 In the first round of the playoffs, SSG defeated Afreeca Freecs.
 Their opponents in the next round was KT Rolster, whom they lost to 0 games to 3, ending their playoff run.
 Accumulating 50 championship points, SSG entered the LCK regional qualifier for the 2016 World Championship.
 They secured the third LCK seed for Worlds by defeating KT Rolster in the finals.
 After advancing as the top seed from their group, SSG swept both Cloud9 and H2k-Gaming in the playoffs, earning a spot in the final against SK Telecom T1 (SKT).
 In the best-of five series, SKT won the first two games.
 After 25 minutes into in game three, SSG was losing 0–7, but four minutes later, SSG won a 3–0 fight due in part to Ruler's high damage output.
 Samsung went on to win the game 19–17 after 71 minutes.
 Following a win in game four, the match went to a decisive fifth game.
 Eight minutes in, Ruler killed SKT's Bae "Bengi" Sung-woong after a bad invade.
 However, SSG ultimately lost the game 8–13, finishing Worlds in second place.